-High-grade mineral makeup such as Jane Iredale enhances your natural beauty while helping protect the skin from environmental aggressors and sun damage.
+High-grade mineral makeup helps protect the skin from environmental aggressors and sun damage.

-Jane Iredale mineral makeup looks after your skin and has the same nourishing effects as skincare.
-With ingredients including antioxidants, natural extracts and hyaluronic acid it improves skin quality and overall skin appearance, while providing addition benefit to skin conditions such as acne, dermatitis, psoriasis and rosacea.
-Jane Iredale uses the highest quality ingredients available to ensure satisfaction with performance, coverage, application and texture.
+With ingredients including antioxidants and natural extracts it improves skin quality and overall skin appearance, while providing addition benefit to skin conditions such as acne, dermatitis, psoriasis and excessive redness.
 The non-comedogenic makeup conforms to the most current technology available that ensure broad spectrum sun protection.
-Jane Iredale products are safety tested, allergy tested, clinically tested and dermatologist tested to ensure avoidance of any ingredients that may be skin sensitizers.
+Good mineral makeup products are safety tested, allergy tested, clinically tested and dermatologist tested to ensure avoidance of any ingredients that may be skin sensitizers.